xplenty/xplenty-api-doc-v2/README.md

 ### Cluster Plan

-Deprecated: A **cluster plan** is a definition of a cluster type, which includes the number of nodes in the cluster and its pricing.
+Deprecated: A **cluster plan** is a definition of a cluster type, which includes the number of nodes in the cluster.
 Cluster plan details can be viewed in the Xplenty web application.
 When you create a new cluster, you specify its cluster plan.
 You  may choose different cluster plans for different types of jobs and packages, depending on the computing power you require.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.